Skip to main content

 Copy the token

 Copy the generated token to your clipboard, then close the dialog.
-Harness tokens follow the format pat.<accountId>.<tokenId>.<secret> — Corgea automatically derives your account ID from the token, so you don’t need to provide it separately.
+Corgea supports Harness Personal Access Tokens (PATs) in the format pat.<accountId>.<tokenId>.<secret> and Service Account Tokens (SATs) in the format sat.<accountId>.<tokenId>.<secret>.
+Corgea automatically derives your account ID from the token, so you don’t need to provide it separately.

 Copy the generated Harness token